longshotlabs/composable-forms/docs/spec/input.md

 ### An Input MUST (Requirements)

+- Have a static class property named `isFormInput` that is set to `true`
-- Take a prop named `value` and render it for the user to see and edit.
-If the `isReadOnly` prop is `true`, do not allow editing it.
-If you want your component to always be read only, you do not have to provide any way to edit.
-(Make sure to document this.)
+- Take a prop named `value` and render it for the user to see.
+- Call `onChanging` (if it supports an `onChanging` prop) AND `onChange`, in that order, on mount.
+Pass them the incoming `value` prop value.
 - If the user edits the value and you believe that their editing is done for now, update your internal value state and then call `onChanging` (if it supports an `onChanging` prop) AND `onChange`, in that order, passing them the new value.
+- When the `value` prop changes and doesn't match the current shown value, update the shown value to the value from the incoming `value` prop.
+- May not have a default value for the `value` or `errors` props.

 ### An Input SHOULD (Recommendations)

+- If the `isReadOnly` prop is falsy, allow editing the value in some way.
+If you want your component to always be read only, you do not have to provide any way to edit and you can ignore the `isReadOnly` prop.
+Make sure to document this.
 - Document the expected data type of your `value`, and throw errors whenever the data type is incorrect.
 - Visually, do not include any margin (no whitespace above, below, or to either side of your component).
 Exceptions can be made, but know that fields and forms in general will expect no margin.

 ### An Input MAY (As Necessary)

 - Keep internal state
-  - When the component is mounting, first store the current value, based on the incoming `value` property, in internal state.
-Then call `onChanging` followed by `onChange` with that value.
-Your component may have a default value that is used when the `value` prop is undefined.
-  - If the `value` prop changes after the initial render, update your internal value state to match the new value and then call `onChanging` (if it supports an `onChanging` prop) AND `onChange`, in that order, passing them the new value.
 - If the user edits the value and you believe that their editing is in progress, update your internal value state and then call `onChanging`, passing it the new value.
 - Accept an `onSubmit` property and call the passed function if the user does something that makes you think they want to submit the form (for example, presses Enter).
 - Show an indication or alter styles when the `isRequired` property is `true`
-- Show an indication or alter styles when the `errors` property is a non-empty array
+- Show an indication or alter styles when the `errors` property is a non-empty array (error styling)
+- Show an indication or alter styles when the `errors` property is an empty array and the `hasBeenValidated` property is `true` (success styling)

 ## Additional Properties

-These properties are not strictly governed by this specification, but in order to make it easy to swap similar components, we recommend the following naming conventions:
+These properties are not strictly governed by this specification, but in order to make it easy to swap similar components, we recommend the following naming conventions if you support these features:

 - `className` (string): For inputs that render HTML, to be used as the `className` prop on the outermost element.
 - `maxLength` (integer): For inputs that support limiting the number of characters the user can type.